-The foundation is a 501(c)(3) Not-for-Profit Organization organized under the laws of the State of New York is committed to positive social discourse in underrepresented communities throughout the world by encouraging emerging and established photographers working in developing nations to keep their lenses fixed on the plight of the poor and disenfranchised.
-The foundation is a charitable trust serving the international photographic community through exhibitions, publishing opportunities, grants, educational programming, and various other curatorial projects.
+THE MANUEL RIVERA-ORTIZ FOUNDATION for Documentary Photography & Film is committed to positive social discourse in under-represented communities throughout the world by encouraging emerging and established photographers and filmmakers working in developing nations to keep their lenses fixed on the plight of the poor and disenfranchised.
+Learn about our founder Manuel Rivera-Ortiz.

 The Manuel Rivera-Ortiz Foundation For Documentary Photography & Film

 Pablo Piovano – 2015 Photo Grant

 We are proud to announce that Pablo Ernesto Piovano of Argentina has been awarded our 2015 Documentary Photography Grant for his work and project proposal The Human Cost of Agrotoxins.
 The selection was held in the new MROF exhibition space in Arles, France.
 Among 12 amazing finalist proposals, the jury was most moved by Mr. Piovano’s portfolio on the devastating effects of glyphosate herbicide spraying across much of Argentina and the impact on the environment and the people.
 The jury also gave honorable mention to Sven Zellner of Germany for his Childhood in Romania portfolio.

 Mo Yi – 2015 Photography Prize